-I/We, paren ts or legal guardians of , wish to provide transportation for our son/daughter from the to be held at (activity) (activity)(site/sites) (date/dates) Please check here if you will only be proverlied. iding transportation home from this cont est for your Please check here if you will be providing child. transportation home from every contest t for your Please check here if you are authorizing another adult to transport your child.
-I/We understand that we are waiving any claim the District of any liability with regard to the sa fied School District, and are relieving I/We understand that I/we ONLY may trans authorized another adult (signature below) an contest.
-Parent or other authorized adult transportation for prior permission under rare circumstances iscouraged.
-See the athletic director Authorized Other Adult Signature Date Parent Signature Date Accepted by: A located to the state School Administrator Date
+I/We, pare ents or legal guardians of , wish to provide transportation for our son/daughter from the to be held at (activity) t (site/sites) (date/dates) Please check here if you will only be prochild. oviding transportation home from this contest for your Please check here if you will be providing child. ng transportation home from every contest for you ur Please check here if you are authorizing g another adult to transport your child(Name e of Adult) I/We understand that we are waiving any clathe District of any liability with regard to the nims I/we may have against Whiteriver Unified Sc safe transport of my/our son/daughter. hool District, and are relieving NLY my/our own son/daughter from the contest(s approval must be on file in the athletic director Note- Parent or other authorized adult tra athletic director for prior permission und ansportation of a student TO a contest is stro er rare circumstances. ongly discouraged.
+See the Authorized Other Adult Signature Date Parent Signature Date Accepted by: School Administrator